Paul Kennedy (English judge): Life

-Kennedy was born in northern England in Sheffield, Yorkshire, on 12 June 1935.
-He studied at Ampleforth College in North Yorkshire, then at Caius College at Cambridge and received his final law training at Sheffield University.
+Kennedy was born in northern England in Sheffield, Yorkshire, in 1935.
+He studied at Ampleforth College in North Yorkshire and at Gonville and Caius College, Cambridge, and received his final law training at Sheffield University.

 In 1960 Kennedy was admitted to legal practice as a barrister via Gray's Inn, and in 1973 he took silk (became Queen's Counsel).
 From 1971 to 1983 Kennedy served as the recorder on the North Eastern Circuit.
 In 1983 he was appointed as a justice of the High Court, assigned to the Queen's Bench Division, where he served until 1992.
 He was the presiding judge of the North Eastern Circuit from 1985 to 1989.

 From 1992 to 2005 Kennedy was an appellate judge on the Court of Appeal of England and Wales, known as a Lord Justice of Appeal.
 From 1997 to 2002 he also served as the vice-president of the Queen's Bench Division.

 In 2006, Kennedy was appointed as Interception of Communications Commissioner (ICC) by Tony Blair for the standard three-year term.
 In April 2009, he was reappointed for a second term by Gordon Brown.
 Kennedy served until December 2012, and was succeeded by Sir Anthony May in January 2013.
 In 2014, Kennedy served an additional six months as Interception of Communications Commissioner due to the convalescence of Anthony May from an accident.

 Also in 2006 Kennedy was appointed to the Court of Appeal in Gibraltar, where he became president in December 2011.

 In 2009 he was appointed by the Estimates Committee of the House of Commons to hear appeals from members of parliament (MPs) whose claims for reimbursement and allowances had been denied by the Commons fees office.